shineit/lifx.js/README.md

 =======================================

 This is an experimental project for node.js to control LIFX.
 [LIFX](http://lifx.co) bulbs are controlled via protocol buffers.

+## Disclaimer

 At this time, LIFX has not publicly released the SDK, therefore, this is merely a proof of concept.

+This module has a rapid lifecycle when being actively developed.
+Please stay tuned to the [github page](http://github.com/jnovack/lifx.js) as the [LIFX](http://lifx.co) project progresses.

 ## Install

 lifx.js is registered with `npm`, however, it is not a full-fledged module yet.
-You should not install it via `npm`, but rather check it out via the command line.
+You should not install it via `npm`, but rather check it out via `git` from the command line.

 Checkout: